fluidware/fluidsurveys-docs/api/tutorial.rst

 Tutorial
 ========
-This tutorial will be broken into a series of smaller, digestible, mini-pieces will guide you step by step through integrating the FluidSurveys API into your application or website.
+This tutorial will be broken into a series of smaller, digestible, mini-pieces which will help guide you step by step through integrating the FluidSurveys API into your application or website.

 Introduction
 ````````````